Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 4 Proposed Solutions

 \textbf{1)} In the training stage, we train the actor and the critic, and store the parameters of their neural networks.
-Fig.~\ref{Fig:DDPG_Framework} illustrates the data flow and parameter update process.
 The training stage has two parts.
 First, $Q$ and $\mu$ are trained through a random mini-batch of transitions sampled from the experience replay buffer $R_b$.
 Secondly, $Q'$ and $\mu'$ are trained through soft update.

 The training process is as follows.
 A mini-batch of $M$ transitions $\{ (s^j_t, a^j_t, r^j_t, s^j_{t + 1}) \}_{j \in \Omega}$ are sampled from $R_b$, where $\Omega$ is a set of indices of sampled transitions from $R_b$ with $|\Omega| = M$.
 Then two data flows are outputted from $R_b$: $\{ r^j_t, s^j_{t + 1} \}_{j \in \Omega} \rightarrow \mu'$, and $\{ s^j_t, a^j_t \}_{j \in \Omega} \rightarrow Q$. $\mu'$ outputs $\{ r^j_t, s^j_{t + 1}, \mu'(s^j_{t + 1}|\theta^{\mu'}) \}_{j \in \Omega}$ to $Q'$ to calculate $\{ y^j_t \}_{j \in \Omega}$.
 Then $Q$ calculates and outputs $\{ \nabla_{a} Q(s, a| \theta^Q)|_{s = s^j_t, a = \mu(s^j_t)} \}_{j \in \Omega}$ to $\mu$. $\mu$ updates its parameters by (\ref{Eqn:NablaQ}).
 Then two soft updates are executed for $Q'$ and $\mu'$ in (\ref{Eqn:QUpdate}) and (\ref{Eqn:MuUpdate}), respectively.